php-fig/fig-standards/proposed/extended-coding-style-guide.md

 MUST group use statements within one namespace.

 Use statements MUST be in blocks, grouped by varying entity (classes [inc. interfaces], functions or constants).
+To elaborate, this means that any and all classes are in a block together; any and all functions are in a block together; and any and all constants must be grouped together.
 Within each block there MUST be no blank lines.
 If a block has multiple lines there MUST be a blank line before the first line and a blank line after the last line.